-• Email email@example.com with ZOOM INNS in the subject heading
+• Email email@example.com with ZOOM GALES in the subject heading

 • If you pass details of this talk to a non-member please ask them to state that they are a visitor when they book.
 They will then on the morning of the talk receive a Zoom link if there is a place available or an apology if there is not.